WaterMApp/AndroidApp/README.md

 # Architecture
 ![alt text](https://preview.ibb.co/nR4zCo/schema_Water_Mapp.png)

+The B-L072Z-LRWAN1 - STM32L0 Board read PH and Turbidity from the fountain and send the read values through Lora wireless data communication to the other B-L072Z-LRWAN1 - STM32L0 Board.
+The receiver board is connected to a Server that stores the values in a SQLite Database.
+The information are available to the app through Node.js.
+The mobile phone connects to the server in order to get both the fountain positions and  water stats.<br>

 # Android App
 Android App that displays fountains markers on a Map using Maps SDK for Android.